-Watch this public service announcement to learn about Ranked Choice Voting.
+Watch this public service announcement to learn about voting in your language.

 You can rank up to 5 candidates in order of preference, instead of choosing just one.
 You can still vote for just one candidate if you prefer.

 The first Ranked Choice Voting election was on February 2nd, 2021 in a special election for NYC Council District 24 (Queens).
 Find upcoming election dates and deadlines at voting.nyc.